 A: There are no hard and fast guidelines here.
 It depends on how many birds you have, how old they are, how much free range or pasture they have, how efficiently they eat from the feeder, what the weather is like, etc. When you are first starting out, simply give it your best guess and then add a half bag or a full bag or two.
 If you think you need one bag for a month, order a bag and a half.
 Remember young birds eat more as they grow.
 If you think you need ten bags, order twelve, etc. We never have problems with customers ordering too much feed.
 They simply use the feed in the next month.
 (See “How to Store,” below.)
 However, we do receive many urgent requests for more feed from customers who are running short before the next order is ready.
 Because we tend to grind feed only once a month, we cannot always fill these emergency orders.

 ON PICKING UP THE FEED:

 Q: When do I pick up my feed order?

 A: Your order will be ready to pick up within the first 10 days of the month following your order.
 You will be notified by email when it is ready, as noted above in the section, “How do I place an order?”

 Q: Where do I pick up my feed order?

-A: Your order will be ready at the location you have selected: the Buckeystown Farm at 2733 Buckeystown Pike, Adamstown, MD 21710 or at the Potomac Farm at 8565 Horseshoe Lane, Potomac, MD 20854.
-Before your first pick up, please call Nick or Jale 301-983-2167 for Potomac pick up or Chris 315-398-8411 for Buckeystown pick up so we can tell you how to find your invoice and make payment.
+A: Your order will be ready at the location you have selected: the Buckeystown Farm at 2733 Buckeystown Pike, Adamstown, MD 21710, or at the Potomac Farm at 8565 Horseshoe Lane, Potomac, MD 20854.
+Before your first pick up, please call Nick or Jale 301-983-2167 or send us an email so we can tell you how to find your feed and invoice and where to put your payment.